pdp10/sbpipe/docs/source/developer_manual.md

 #### utils
 The subpackage `sbpipe.utils` contains a collection of Python utility modules which are used by sbpipe.
+Here are also contained the functions for running commands in parallel.

 ### scripts